CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0000-0099/0072-edit-distance.md

 ### Approach 2: Iterative Dynamic Programming (Tabulation)

-Concept: In the recursive logic, we set the base case too `if(i<0)` and if(j<0) but we can’t set the dp array’s index to -1.
+Concept: In the recursive logic, we set the base case to `if(i<0)` and `if(j<0)` but we can’t set the dp array’s index to -1.
 Therefore a hack for this issue is to shift every index by 1 towards the right.

 #### Algorithm